-Loyola's Office of Student Financial Assistance (OSFA) uses a projected budget to determine your eligibility for financial assistance.
-Your budget has been customized for you based on your academic program, your living arrangements (on-campus, off-campus, with relatives), and your planned level of enrollment.
+Loyola's Financial Aid Office (FAO) uses a projected budget to determine your eligibility for financial assistance.
+Your budget has been customized for you based on your academic program and your planned level of enrollment.

-Budgets can be adjusted to meet unusual situations.
-If you have unusual expenses such as childcare, medical bills/prescriptions not covered by insurance, or any extraordinary expense, complete the Budget Appeal form available here.
+Budgets can sometimes be adjusted to meet unique situations.
+If you have expenses such as childcare, medical bills/prescriptions not covered by insurance, or any extraordinary expense, complete the Budget Appeal form available here.
 You may be asked to provide supporting documents.

 Graduate students who will be attending study abroad programs should e-mail email@example.com.
 Budgets for these programs are determined on an individual basis.

-In the spring, OSFA begins mailing award notices to those graduate students whose FAFSA information has been received and who have been admitted to an eligible academic program.
+In late spring, FAO begins emailing award notices to those graduate students whose FAFSA information has been received and who have been admitted to an eligible academic program.
 Award updates are sent to students throughout the academic year as FAO is notified of eligibility changes.

 Loyola receives your FAFSA information electronically (as long as you listed Loyola on the FAFSA).
 Beginning in May, Award Letters are sent to students who received a valid Student Aid Report (SAR) and have been admitted into an eligible program at Loyola.
 You should expect to receive an award notice within 30 days of receiving your SAR (but no sooner than May 1.)
 The Award Letter will request additional information from you that must be completed before your aid will be finalized.

-Non-federal aid (scholarships, employee tuition benefits, etc.) will be included in the award letter from Loyola's Office of Student Financial Assistance (OSFA) after we receive notification about the non-federal award from you or from the funding source.
-Federal regulations require you to notify OSFA about any additional assistance you will receive.
+Non-federal aid (scholarships, employee tuition benefits, etc.) will be included in the award notification after we receive this information from the funding source.
+Federal regulations require you to notify FAO about any additional assistance you will receive.
 Upon notification, previously awarded aid, such as loans, may be adjusted.
-You will be mailed a revised award letter if your aid changes.
+You will be sent a revised award via email if your aid changes.

 Credit balances: Once payments are posted to your Loyola account, you may have a credit balance on your account.
 A refund is automatically generated and sent to you from the Office of the Bursar.
 Students are encouraged to sign up for Electronic Refunds in LOCUS.
 With Electronic Refunds, funds are deposited directly into the students checking or savings account usually within 2 business days from the date the refund is processed.
 Otherwise refunds must be picked up from the Bursar.

 Financial aid normally pays to a student's account at the beginning of each term.
 Many factors affect the processing and payment of your aid.
-All payments are contingent upon verification of documents requested by Loyola's Office of Student Financial Assistance (OSFA), your level of enrollment, and eligibility requirements for the specific awards.
+All payments are contingent upon verification of documents requested by Loyola's Financial Aid Office (FAO), your level of enrollment, and eligibility requirements for the specific awards.
 Changes in enrollment could cause you to owe a balance, which could require returning all or a portion of a refund.